petter2025us/agentic-reliability-framework/README.md

 # ARF Infrastructure Governance Module (OSS)

+This is the actively maintained version of ARF.
+The original repository (petterjuan/agentic-reliability-framework) is frozen due to access constraints.
+All future development happens here.

 This module provides an **advisory** simulation engine for evaluating infrastructure changes against policies, cost, and risk.
 It is part of the open-source Agentic Reliability Framework and is designed to be extended by the enterprise layer for actual enforcement.

 ## Features